Nukelawe/slimefinder/Slimefinder/documentation/user-manual.md

 | **``draw-center``** | boolean | ``true`` |

 **``input-file``** is the name of the file where positions to be generated into images will read from.

+When the slimefinder reads this file in the image generation mode it generates an image that contains a map of the mask.
+Any lines starting with ``#`` will be treated as comments and skipped.
+The first coordinate found when parsing the line will be used as the position of the mask being generated.
+It is possible to also generate images of specific positions by typing their coordinates in the correct format in the input file.

 **``output-dir``** is the directory where the generated images will be placed.
 If the directory does not exist a new one will be created.